irynaisay/REST-API-HTTP-methods/README.md

 ```
 where "students" object(Student) means students who match the list request.

-We can expand the request and JSON representation would be as follows:
+We can expand the request, and the JSON representation would be as follows:

 ```
 {